 - Environmental History

 Coordinated with the Program of Study Committee and approved by the major professor(s) and the DOGE.
-Students will develop a field that expands their expertise in their field of specialization, or that broadens their disciplinary range via a comparative or methodological focus.
+Students will develop a field that expands their expertise in their field of specialization (if not already addressed via a specialty field, as above), or that broadens their disciplinary range via a comparative or methodological focus.

 The Graduate College requires the establishment of a Program of Study Committee.
 This committee will be chosen during the student’s first year of study, although it may be changed later if the student’s plans have changed or become more firmly fixed.
 The Program of Study (POS) Committee must include five members of the graduate faculty.
 The complete Program of Study Committee includes: